MinChihHsu/NYCU_ML_Final/README.md

 ## Pre-trained Model

-You can download pretrained models here, and use it in in inference file
+You can download pretrained models here, and use it in inference file

 - [Logistic Regression model](https://drive.google.com/drive/folders/15H1Gmzj7jPi61YhHIPpySuUBJeLezLcK?usp=share_link)